-Parents who need to take their child(ren) out of school during term time due to exceptional circumstances must send a written request to the attention of the Principal at least 3 days in advance of the absence.
+Parents who need to take their child(ren) out of school during term time due to exceptional circumstances must send a written request to the attention of the Principal as soon as possible in advance of the absence.
 All requests for will be responded to in writing.
 Retrospective requests will not be considered and will therefore be recorded as unauthorised.